Updated: Mar 3

 Manual Testing Takes Too Long

-This is the most basic reason for an Agile team to automate their tests.
-Manual testing and regression cycles simply take too long to complete in an environment that does not provide the same testing time as traditional software development methodologies.
+This is the most fundamental reason for an Agile team to automate their tests.
+Manual testing and regression cycles take too long to complete in an environment that does not provide the same testing time as traditional software development methodologies.

 As an application gets bigger and more complex over time, the test matrix grows larger and larger, and the team does not have time during the sprint to manually complete the regression tests needed to meet the highest quality standards.

-Running a full regression suite manually during a sprint is just bad practice in an Agile environment.
-If your current practices do not contain any automation coverage, start now.
+Running a full regression suite manually during a sprint is bad practice in an Agile environment.
+If your current approaches do not contain any automation coverage, start now.